adityamakkar000/SignSpeak/README.md

-# SignSpeak: Time Series Classification for ASL Prediction
+# SignSpeak: Open-Source Time Series Classification for ASL Translation

 This repository contains the code and dataset for the paper "SignSpeak: Time Series Classification for ASL Prediction."
 Here is the [paper]().

 ## Overview

 **Abstract**: The lack of fluency in sign language remains a barrier to seamless communication for hearing and speech-impaired communities.
-In this work, we propose a low-cost real-time ASL-to-speech translation glove and an exhaustive training dataset of sign language patterns.
-We then benchmark this dataset with supervised learning models including LSTMs, GRUs and Transformers achieving 92\% accuracy.
+In this work, we propose a low-cost, real-time ASL-to-speech translation glove and an exhaustive training dataset of sign language patterns.
+We then benchmarked this dataset with supervised learning models, such as LSTMs, GRUs and Transformers, where our best model achieved 92\% accuracy.
 The SignSpeak dataset has 7200 samples encompassing 36 classes (A-Z, 1-10) and aims to capture realistic signing patterns by using five low-cost flex sensors to measure finger positions at each time step at 36 Hz.
-SignSpeak indicates the strong feasibility of a cost-effective and resource-efficient ASL translator on a standardized dataset.
+Our open-source dataset, models and glove designs, provide an accurate and efficient ASL translator while maintaining cost-effectiveness, establishing a framework for future work to build on.

 ## Data Glove